wavefrontHQ/docs/pages/doc/authorization.md

 Starting with Release 2018.46.x, Wavefront supports object-level access control lists (ACLs) in addition to permissions.
 Initially, we support access control only for dashboards.

-By default, all users can access all dashboards.
-An administrator can change the default setting for *new* dashboards to give modify access only to the dashboard creator.
-After that happens, only the dashboard creator can access new dashboards initially.
-The dashboard creator or Super Admin can share the dashboard with other user groups or users to give view or view and modify access.
+By default, all users with **Dashboard** permission can view and modify all dashboards.
+An administrator can change the default Security preference to grant access  for *new* dashboards only to the dashboard creator.

+After the preference change, only the dashboard creator can access new dashboards initially.
+The dashboard creator or Super Admin can share the dashboard with other user groups or users to give View or View & Modify access.
+Users with View & Modify access can share the dashboard with more users.

 **Note:** This security setting affects new dashboards only.
-* If you change the security setting to give modify access *only to the dashboard creator*  (strict access), then you affect any new dashboards for the customer or tenant (team).
+* If you change the security setting to give modify access only to the dashboard creator  (strict access), then you affect any new dashboards for the customer or tenant (team).
-* If you return the security setting to to *Everyone*, then all dashboards that were created while only the dashboard creator had Modify access for a new dashboard, remain protected by the access control list.
+* If you return the security setting to to Everyone, then all dashboards that were created while only the dashboard creator had Modify access for a new dashboard, remain protected by the access control list.

 ACLs work like this: